checkly/docs.checklyhq.com/site/content/docs/api-checks/variables.md

 ![adding variables](/docs/images/api-checks/add-variables.png)

+{{<warning >}}
+Every check run is a self-contained run, so setting an environment variable during a check does not make its value "flow back" to our database for it to be shared with other runs.
+{{</warning >}}

 ## Accessing variables in API checks

 Environment variables are exposed to your API checks using the common Handlebars/Moustache templating delimiters, i.e. `{{BASIC_PWD}}`.